nodejs/mentorship/README.md

 ### Duration of the mentorship program for the paired up mentor/mentee
 6 months

-### Graduation / reward for participating

-mentors:
-- joining the node mentor's team

 ## kick off the mentorship program

-1. Reach out to the mentors list in the node-forward mentors program: https://github.com/node-forward/mentors
-2. Publicize the program through the node ecosystem (node facebook pages, blog articles, personal connections)
+1. Finalize and reach consensus on the program structure and process.
+2. Finalize Logistsics (ie. forms to be filled by mentees and mentors).
 3. Create a slack channel for interested and joined mentors and mentees, this lowers the barrier for people to join, by increasing visiblity of members and show the activity of the program.
+4. Announce to all node projcets (ie node-core) about the availability of the program, so they can reveal interest and goals in joining.
+5. Reach out to the mentors list in the node-forward mentors program: https://github.com/node-forward/mentors
+6. Publicize the program through the node ecosystem (node facebook pages, blog articles, personal connections)

 ### Inspired by the following mentorship programs: